ismailoezcan/mangascroll-providers/README.md

 -   `chapterRegex`: Regular expression for extracting chapter numbers

     -   Must include at least one capture group for the chapter number
+    -   Optional decimal support with (\\.\\d+)?

-    -   Optional first capture group for volume number
+-   `volumeRegex`: Optional regular expression for extracting volume numbers

+    -   Similar structure to chapterRegex
+    -   Used when series has volume information

 -   `statusMapping`: Map provider status text to MangaScroll status
     -   Keys: Provider's status text (lowercase)